Finding Minimum Matching Cuts in $H$-free Graphs: Preliminaries

-\begin{observation} If a graph $G$ has a vertex $v$ of degree~$1$, then the partition of the vertices into the sets $\{v\}$ and $V\setminus \{v\}$ leads to a matching cut of size~$1$. \end{observation}
+\begin{observation} Let $G$ be a graph, $\ell \geq 3$, and $r\geq 2$.
+Then, \begin{itemize} \item $G$ has a matching cut of size~$\nu$ if and only if it has a red-blue colouring of value~$\nu$. \item $K_\ell$ and $K_{\ell,r}$ are monochromatic in any valid red-blue colouring. \item if $G$ has a vertex $v$ of degree~$1$, the partition of the vertices into the sets $\{v\}$ and $V\setminus \{v\}$ leads to a matching cut of size~$1$. \end{itemize} \end{observation}

 Let $R,B \subseteq V$ with $ R \cap B = \varnothing$.
 A \emph{red-blue $(R,B)$-colouring} is a partial colouring of $G$ where the vertices in $R$ are coloured red and those in $B$ are coloured blue.
 We say that a red-blue $(R,B)$-colouring is \emph{valid} if it can be extended to a valid red-blue colouring.
 Given a pair $(R,B)$, we define propagation rules that try to extend the red-blue $(R,B)$-colouring or show that no valid red-blue $(R,B)$-colouring exists.
 Some of these rules have already been given in~\cite{LL19} and have been widely used since then.
+In particular R4, which does not hold when maximising the cut, is crucial for our results.
 Let $R' \subseteq R$ be the set of red vertices which have a blue neighbour in $B$ and similarly, let $B' \subseteq B$ be the set of blue vertices with a red neighbour in $R$.
 Let $Z = V\setminus (R\cup B)$.

 \begin{description} \item[R1] Return \textsf{no}, i.e., $G$ has no valid red-blue $(R,B)$-colouring, if a vertex $v \in Z$~is: \begin{enumerate} \item adjacent to a vertex in $R'$ and a vertex in $B'$. \item adjacent to two vertices in $R$ and a vertex in $B'$. \item adjacent to two vertices in $B$ and a vertex in $R'$. \item adjacent to two vertices in $R$ and two vertices in $B$. \end{enumerate}